-Response Time Variability is a measure of the variability in the subject's response time for accurate responses; that is, the consistency of their speed of responding.
-The Response Time Variability score is based on the standard deviation of the mean correct response times.
+Response Time Variability (abbreviated "RTV") is a measure of the variability in the subject's response time for accurate responses; that is, the consistency of their speed of responding.
+The response time variability score is based on the standard deviation of the mean correct response times.

-The Response Time Variability formula is:
+The response time variability formula is:

-Response Time Variability = $$\frac{\Sigma (\text{ Response Times - Mean Correct Response Time})^2}{\# \text{ Correct Responses}}$$
+Response Time Variability = $$\sqrt{\frac{\Sigma(\text{Response Times - Mean Correct Response Time)^2}{\#\text{Correct Responses}}}$$

-Response Time is the average time it takes the subject to respond correctly to a target.
-Specifically, it is the amount of time from when a target is presented to when the microswitch is pressed by the subject.
-The Response Time score is the average of correct response times, in which the sum of all correct response times is divided by the number of correct target "hits" and is reported by quarter, half, and total.
+Response Time (abbreviated "RT') is the average time it takes the subject to respond correctly to a target.
+Specifically, it is the amount of time from when a target is first presented to when the microswitch is pressed by the subject.
+Response Time is the average of correct response times, in which the sum of all correct response times is divided by the number of correct target "hits" and is reported by quarter, half, and total.

-The Response Time formula is:
+The response time formula is:

-Response Time = $$\frac{\Sigma \text{ Correct Response Times}}{\# \text{ Targets}}$$
+$$\mbox{Response Time} = \frac{\Sigma \mbox{Correct Response Times}}{\# \mbox{Targets}}$$

-Errors of Commission occur when the subject fails to inhibit responding and incorrectly responds to a nontarget, that is, the subject presses the button after a nontarget is presented.
-The commission score is calculated as the number of incorrect responses to nontargets (false positives), divided by the number of nontargets presented minus the number of anticipatory responses made to nontarget stimuli.
-Commission errors are considered a measure of impulsivity or behavioral disinhibition.
+Errors of Commission (abreviated "C" or "COM") occur when the subject fails to inhibit responding and incorrectly responds to a nontarget, that is, the subject presses the button after a nontarget is presented.
+The commission score is calculated as the number of incorrect responses to nontargets (false positives), divided by the number of nontargets presented.
+Commission errors are considered a measure of impulsivity or lack of inhibitory control.
+Commission errors are presented as a percentage of total possible errors.